CO2 roadmap

 The climate emergency is one of the greatest challenges of our time.
 The increasing frequency of extreme weather events and their significant impact on people, the environment, and economies underline the urgency and the need to act.

-In order to prevent the worst impacts, we need to stay within the Paris Agreement’s 1.5°C global warming target.
-The latest climate science shows that we are dangerously close to breaching multiple tipping points, but there is still a window of opportunity.
+In order to prevent the worst impacts, we need to stay within the Paris Agreement’s 1.5°C global warming limit.
+The latest climate science shows that we are dangerously close to breaching multiple tipping points, beyond which a cascade of interacting are predicted to occur, but there is still a window of opportunity.

-Deep cuts in greenhouse gas (GHG) emissions are needed, nearly halving them before 2030 and achieving net-zero before 2050*.
-That scale of reduction can only be achieved if the world takes collective action now.
-To reach net-zero, all sectors of society need to do their part – governments, industries, companies, individuals.
+Deep cuts in global greenhouse gas (GHG) emissions are needed, in order to nearly halve them before 2030 and to achieve net-zero before 2050*.
+Such a scale of reduction can only be achieved if the world takes collective action now.
+To reach net-zero, all sectors of society need to do their part – governments, industries, companies and individuals.

 * The IPCC sixth assessment report

-Phasing out fossil fuels and increasing access to fossil free energy will be critical.
-Greater rollout of fossil free electrification across areas such as transport, heating, buildings and industrial processes is key – and at the same time provides opportunities for sustainable economic growth without harming the planet.
+Phasing out use of fossil fuels and increasing access to fossil free energy will be critical.
+Greater rollout of fossil free electrification across areas such as transport, heating, buildings and industrial processes is key – and at the same time provides opportunities for sustainable economic growth whilst minimising harm to the planet and its inhabitants.

 "As an energy company we have the expertise, the opportunity and the responsibility to do that and take the lead in the energy transition." – Anna Borg, CEO Vattenfall